 Google announced a new algorithm update which aims to promote high-quality product reviews in the search results by identifying which reviews offer more to shoppers..
-Any posts which are single reviews or round up reviews such as “top 10s” or otherwise will be impacted by this update.
+Any posts which are single reviews or round up reviews such as “top 10s” or otherwise will be impacted by this update – whether positively or negatively.
+Reviews of products which are in-depth and high quality will likely get a boost in terms of rankings, whereas any others deemed thin or unoriginal will not get promoted as heavily in the search results.

-This new Google algorithm update has been coined the “Product Reviews Update”.
-This new update finished rolling out on Thursday April the 22nd.
-It looks at product review content and is only currently looking at English content.
-This update can impact your performance in Google Discover.
+This new Google algorithm update has been coined the “Product Reviews Update” as it only deals with content which are product reviews.
+This new update finished rolling out on Thursday April the 22nd, and and is only currently looking at English content.
+This update can also impact your performance in Google Discover, which is featured in various places, most prominently on Android devices.

 This new algorithm update essentially boils down to rewarding product reviews which share in-depth rather as opposed to thin content which summarises products.